OBDS-Training/Help/content/en/docs/linux/essentials/wildcards/index.md

 | `[!characters]` | Matches any single character _not_ in a set. |
 | `[[:class:]]` | Matches any character in the specified class. |

+Many commands accept groups of files and directories matched using wildcards.

+For instance:

+- The `rm` command can be used to remove multiple files and directories (remember to use the option `-r` to remove directories using `rm`).
+- The `ls` command can be used to list files and the contents of directories.

 ## Examples

 ### *